-Here is the place to look for information on our partners and outreach-centres across Europe and in America: exciting opportunities coming up, plus images and reviews of current workshops and events.
+Here is the place to look for information on our International partners and outreach-centres: exciting opportunities coming up, plus images and reviews of current workshops and events.

 For visitors to our London centre, we include some information about our location in the heart of Soho.

 To enquire further:

 NEW!
 SCRIPTWRITING WORKSHOP, dates to be confirmed, in Tenerife 1800 € – including free accommodation!

 The Giles Foreman Centre for Acting invites you to join us for 7 days in the beautiful Canary Island of Tenerife for a unique screenwriting and directing workshop, in which we put scripts through a rigorous programme of analysis, creative exploration and live experiment with top international acting coach Giles Foreman, a leading screenwriting expert, a producer and 4 amazing actors.

 The workshop is in collaboration with the Government of the Canary Islands, who have provided free accommodation in excellent hotels for all the participants.
 They are keen to promote the islands as an extraordinary location for movie production, with their beautiful landscapes and beaches and production facilities.
 Already several international productions have shot there including Game of Thrones, Moby Dick, Jason Bourne, Fast&Furious 6, Allied, and Exodus: Gods and Kings.